 Toddlers are discovering their own autonomy.
-One key focus is responsibility for oneself, gradually extending to peers.
-Consistently giving them ownership of their actions and environment builds that self-responsibility.
-This can include helping with the set-up of a lesson or ensuring they are cleaning up their toys.
+A key focus is taking responsibility for oneself, which gradually extends to responsibility for peers.
+Consistently giving toddlers ownership of their actions and environment builds that self-responsibility.
+Leaders can facilitate this by encouraging toddlers to help with the set-up of a lesson or ensuring they clean up their toys.

-A toddler's language and level of thinking is growing and generally very concrete.
+A toddler's language and level of thinking is generally very concrete, but always growing.
 Focusing on the 1st Degree solidifies a relationship.
-At this point, being a consistent presence builds that trust and familiarity.
+At this point, having leaders who are a consistent presence builds that trust and familiarity.
 Speak at the toddlers' level and ask lots of questions about them.
-Some toddlers may be ready for a deeper conversation.
+Some toddlers may be ready for deeper conversations.

 There aren't always a lot of resources that acknowledge the relationship building that begins in the toddler room.
-However, children's ministry voices really affirm the seeds of relationship that are nurtured at this age.
-If you are unsure where to start with this age group, this article by Greg Baird can be of encouragement: childrensministryleader.com/7-ways-to-break-the-icewith-kids/.
+However, children's ministry voices really affirm that the seeds of relationship are nurtured at this age.
+If you are unsure where to start with this age group, this article by Greg Baird can be of encouragement: childrensministryleader.com/7-ways-to-break-the-ice-with-kids/.
 It looks at the importance of eye contact with little ones, using physical touch (appropriately) to build connections, referring to them by name and joining them in play.
 These are the building blocks of a safe and secure relationship that has the capacity to continue growing over time.